Manavkhandelwal401/Retail-Business-Data-Quality-Analytics/README.md

 ## Overview
 This project is part of my learning journey in data and business analytics.
-The main objective is to understand how data quality issues affect business reporting and how analytical tools can be used to convert raw retail data into meaningful insights.
+It focuses on understanding how data quality issues impact business reporting and how raw retail data can be transformed into reliable, decision-ready insights.

-The project focuses on clarity, correctness, and practical business understanding rather than only technical complexity.
+The project follows a practical, end-to-end analytics workflow using Python, SQL, Excel, and Power BI, with emphasis on clarity, correctness, and business relevance.

 ---

 ## Problem Statement
-In real-world business data, issues such as missing values, duplicates, and inconsistencies are common.
+In real-world business environments, data often contains missing values, inconsistencies, and duplicates.
-If not handled properly, these problems can lead to inaccurate analysis and poor decision-making.
+If these issues are not addressed, analytical results and business decisions can become unreliable.

-This project explores common data quality issues in a retail dataset and demonstrates how they can be addressed during analysis.
+This project explores common data quality issues in retail sales data and demonstrates how they can be identified, cleaned, and validated during analysis.

 ---

 ## Tools and Technologies
-- Python (pandas, numpy, matplotlib)
+- Python (pandas, numpy, matplotlib, seaborn)
 - SQL
 - Excel
 - Power BI